 Not as simple as it sounds

 Talking abstractly about how to handle your motorcycle in the event of an accident is easy.
 Dealing with the situation first-hand can be a lot more difficult.
-The main thing to emphasize about what to do when you’ve lost control of motorcycle is to make sure you have room to move.
-This means giving yourself space between you and other drivers and objects.
-Doing so can greatly minimize damages to you vehicle and yourself.
+The main thing to emphasize about what to do when you’ve lost control of the motorcycle is to make sure you have room to move.
+This means giving yourself space between yourself and other drivers and objects.
+Doing so can greatly minimize damages to your vehicle and yourself.
 This isn’t always possible.
 Try to be as aware of your surroundings as possible.